runBackgroundJob

 tenantsFilter: tenants => tenants.where({ active: true }),

-// This runs once per tenant when called via runBackgroundJob
+// Runs once per tenant

-const users = await this.database.users.where({
+const users = await this.database.users.where({ subscribed: true }).all();

 await user.sendNewsletter();